-\paragraph*{Algorithmic} After the Setup is performed, the Algorithmic phase starts.
-In general, this phase encompasses all the processes and computations that are needed to optimize the data transmission taking place later on.
-This phase has a duration $\tau\alg < \tau$ that depends on the choice of the employed communication paradigm.
-Apart from the evaluation of an appropriate \gls{ris} configuration enabling the data transmission, other objectives could be to determine the transmission parameters for the \gls{ue}, and/or \gls{bs} beamforming, etc. To tackle these objectives, some form of sensing of the wireless environment is required, typically enabled by the transmission of pilot sequences.
-The specifications of those pilots, \emph{i.e.} their number, design, whether they are transmitted in the \gls{ul} or \gls{dl}, whether feedback is available, etc., are implementation- and system-defined.
-The computational nodes of the system (usually, the \gls{bs}) use the collected pilot signals and invoke pre-defined algorithms to determine the aforementioned transmission parameters to be used in the Payload phase.
-The outcome of these algorithms might be affected by different types of \emph{algorithmic errors} that might prevent the system to perform as expected, and thus should be taken into account when analyzing the overall performance.
+This phase encompasses all the processes and computations needed to optimize the subsequent \change{Payload phase}, where the actual data transmission takes place.
+Objectives of this phase encompass the selection/optimization of the appropriate \gls{ris} configuration(s), while others, such as determining the transmission parameters for the \gls{ue} and/or the \gls{bs}, could be included.
+To tackle these objectives, some form of wireless environment sensing from the end nodes is required, typically enabled by the transmission of pilot sequences, whose specifications -- their number, waveform, \gls{ul} or \gls{dl} transmission, etc -- are defined by the transmission strategy.
+The \gls{bs} can then use the collected pilot signals and invoke pre-defined algorithms to fulfil the objectives.
+The outcome of these algorithms might be affected by different types of \emph{algorithmic errors} that may prevent the system from performing as expected, and thus, should be considered when analyzing the overall performance.